DanielLMcGuire/Phasor/README.md

 A dynamically typed, compiled programming language with a fast bytecode virtual machine.
 Parameter and return types are static for user defined (non FFI / non STDLIB) functions.

-Phasor *does not* have a traditional garbage collector, the entire toolchain makes use of my unified safe type system, which provides C++ RAII support to the runtime.
+Phasor *does not* have a traditional garbage collector, the entire toolchain makes use of my unified safe type system, which provides C++ RAII support to the runtime, stdlib, but user memory management is manual for now.

 See [Upcoming](#upcoming) for more info on memory management.